 By Vyshnavy Velrajh

-Sergeant-at-Arms of Parliament, Narendra Fernando told Colombo Gazette that the Foreign Ministry had informed Parliament that the Pakistan Prime Minister’s visit to Sri Lanka will go ahead as scheduled.
+Sergeant-at-Arms of Parliament Narendra Fernando told Colombo Gazette that the Foreign Ministry had informed Parliament that the Pakistani Prime Minister’s visit to Sri Lanka will go ahead as scheduled.

-The Sergeant-at-Arms of Parliament said Foreign Ministry had informed Parliament officials in this regard over a telephone conversation.
+The Sergeant-at-Arms of Parliament said the Foreign Ministry had informed Parliament officials in this regard over a telephone conversation.

-Pakistan Prime Minister Imran Khan will arrive in Sri Lanka on Monday (22) on a 02-day official state visit.
+Pakistani Prime Minister Imran Khan will arrive in Sri Lanka on Monday (22) on a two-day official state visit.

-Last week, Pakistan Prime Minister Imran Khan welcomed Sri Lanka’s assurance on the burial of Muslim coronavirus victims.
+Last week, Pakistani Prime Minister Khan welcomed Sri Lanka’s assurance on the burial of Muslim coronavirus victims.

-The Pakistan Prime Minister’s visit, scheduled a month after Indian External Affairs Minister S. Jaishankar’s three-day visit to Colombo, will coincide with the early days of the 46th UN Human Rights Council session in Geneva, where a new resolution on Sri Lanka is likely to be adopted.
+The Pakistani Prime Minister’s visit, scheduled a month after Indian External Affairs Minister S. Jaishankar’s three-day visit to Colombo, will coincide with the early days of the 46th United Nations Human Rights Council session in Geneva, where a new resolution on Sri Lanka is likely to be adopted.
 (Colombo Gazette)